DA Wand: Distortion-Aware Selection using Neural Mesh Parameterization: Introduction

 We leverage a MeshCNN~\cite{hanocka_meshcnn_2019} backbone to learn directly on the input triangulation which enables sensitivity to sharp features and a large receptive field which enables patch growth.
 Moreover, by utilizing \textit{intrinsic} mesh features as input, our system remains invariant to rigid-transformations.

 \ourmethod{} allows a user to interactively select a triangle on the mesh and obtain a large, meaningful region around the selection which can be UV parameterized with low distortion.
 We show that the neural network is able to leverage global information to extend the segmentation with minimal distortion gain, in contrast to existing heuristic methods which stop at the boundaries of high curvature regions.
 Our method can produce user-conditioned segmentations at interactive rates, beating out alternative techniques.
 We demonstrate a compelling interactive application of \ourmethod{} in \cref{fig:teaser}, in which different regions on the sorting hat mesh are iteratively selected and decaled.
+We show additional example textures in the supplemental.